This post may contain affiliate links. Please read our disclosure policy.

 Can I make peanut butter bars dairy free?

 Absolutely!
-With dairy free chocolate chips, vegan butter and a dairy free milk you can easily make this recipe dairy free and still have it turn out delicious!
+With dairy free chocolate chips, vegan butter and a dairy free milk, this recipe can easily be made dairy free and still turn out delicious!

 - Puppy Chow